SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Abstract

 \section{Abstract}

-The reionization of the Universe is thought to have been completed by redshifts $z\simeq5.5$.
-Observations of galaxies in the Subaru Deep Field (SDF) found more than 100 galaxies at $z\simeq6$, many spectroscopically confirmed through follow-up observations.
-Among a sample of such 67 galaxies, seven galaxies were examined previously, and six showed steep UV-Continuum slopes ($\beta$) between $-3.4<\beta<-2.6$, indicating young stellar populations.
-Using the CIGALE package, we model the SEDs of 47 SDF galaxies with Subaru WFCAM K-band data of the seven galaxies studied previously, using a large model parameter space.
-The seven blue-$\beta$ galaxies are compared to the other 40 SDF galaxies to trace any differences or possible relationships in \eg\ the model-implied SED age, dust extinction, and the Lyman continuum (LyC) escape fraction \fesc.
-We found that the average implied \fesc\ value is $\sim42\%$, exceeding the minimum for galaxies to finish reionization at $z\simeq6$.
-Furthermore, we found slight trends between the CIGALE UV-slope, \fesc, and \EBminV values: for a given CIGALE \EBminV value, the implied $\beta$ values are steeper than at $z=0$.
-Lower implied CIGALE \fesc values appear to be associated with bluer $\beta$ and lower \EBminV, but the trends between the parameters are weak.
-This suggests that LyC could have escaped through holes in the surrounding the ISM produced by outflows from supernovae and/or weak AGN, with sufficiently wide opening angles for average $\sim42\%$ of the LyC to escape.
-Further IR spectroscopic observations with the \textit{James Webb Space Telescope} will be needed to constrain this possibility.
+The reionization of the hydrogen in the Universe is thought to have completed by redshift $z\simeq5.5-6$.
+To probe this era, galaxy observations in the Subaru Deep Field (SDF) have identified more than 100 galaxies at $z\simeq6$, many spectroscopically confirmed through follow-up observations.
+We model the spectral energy distributions (SEDs) of 13 SDF galaxies with the CIGALE and Dense Basis codes using available optical/IR data.
+Modeling deep IR photometry has the potential to constrain the galaxy's Lyman continuum (LyC) escape fraction (\fesc).
+We use the modeled nebular emission lines and find that the implied escape fractions ranges from \textbf{0 to 0.8 with a median of $\sim$0.35 for Dense Basis and $\sim$0.55 for CIGALE.} Significant uncertainties in the data exist, so that fitting results in a large range of \fesc\ for individual objects.
+The implied median \fesc-values may be high enough for galaxies to finish reionization by $z\sim6$.
+Furthermore, we find no strong trends between the UV-slope $\beta$ or \EBminV with model \fesc.
+If true, the lack of trends suggest that other factors besides nebular emission or dust extinction could have led to LyC escaping, such as the presence of holes in the ISM with sufficiently wide opening angles from outflows of supernovae and/or weak AGN, resulting in a range of implied \fesc-values depending on the viewing angle of each galaxy.
+The current \textit{HST, Spitzer} and ground-based photometric and model errors for the galaxies remain large, so IR spectroscopic observations with the \textit{James Webb Space Telescope} are needed to constrain this possibility.

-\keywords{High-Redshift Galaxies --- Spectral Energy Distributions --- Interstellar dust Extinction --- Reionization}
+\keywords{High-Redshift Galaxies --- Spectral Energy Distributions --- Interstellar Dust Extinction --- Reionization}

 \bn